mjl-/ding/INSTALL.md

 will assign to builds.
 Build commands use "dingGid" as their gid.
 Make sure the UIDs don't overlap with regular users.
 - Start ding as root, with umask 027.
 The umask ensures the unpriviledged ding process can read build results.
-Set permissions 0750 on data/.
+Set permissions g=rx,o= on data/ and ensure its gid is the ding gid.

 "Run as root?
 Are you crazy?"
 No. Ding isn't actually running all its code with root priviledges.
 Early during startup, Ding forks off a child process with